 The proper lighting is crucial to the functionality of your kitchen.
 Different types of light sources will provide the necessary balance.
 Task, ambient, accent and decorative lighting should work together to create the perfect well-lit kitchen.
 Where will you be prepping your food?
 Task lighting will be important there, for sure.

 Planning your new kitchen may seem overwhelming, so working with a professional homebuilder whom you trust is a must.
 Discuss, in detail, how you plan to use your kitchen and how you want it to function for your family.
 Be open to suggestions from your professional homebuilding partner.
 The best ideas come from collaboration and thoughtful planning.

-To see design ideas about how to make your kitchen fit your personal style, click here.
-And, click on the icon below to receive our eBook entitled "Creating Your Ideal Kitchen."
+Click here to receive our eBook entitled "Creating Your Ideal Kitchen."
 It is full of great tips and suggestions to help you create the kitchen of your dreams!